kristinemlarson/gnssrefl/docs/pages/shortcourse2023.md

 - Good geodetic site (examples from new sites in Greenland?)

-- Cheap equipment (Makan)
+- Cheap sensors: views from Makan, Purnell, Simon, Felipe?

-Curating the videos : UNAVCO
+- Curating the videos : UNAVCO

-Enrolling students : UNAVCO
+- Enrolling students : UNAVCO